ShravanApte32/SafeSpace/README.md

 > “A digital safe space for people who feel unheard.”

-HereForYou combines empathy, privacy, and technology to create a platform that listens — helping users express emotions safely and find support through journaling, conversations, and community.
+Safe Space combines empathy, privacy, and technology to create a platform that listens — helping users express emotions safely and find support through journaling, conversations, and community.

 ---